When it comes to rowing, there are two brand names that have become synonymous with these cardio machines, Concept2 and WaterRower.

 Then was their decision to manufacture their frames from sustainably sourced wood, as opposed to the plastic and metal that most were made from.
 This provided a draw for the environmentalists out there, allowing them to train with products as natural and environmentally friendly as possible.

 Both of these decisions were wildly successful and have stood the test of time.
-While some of their newer rowers in the S1 and M1 lines do now feature more traditional metal frames, the bulk are still made from wood and all of their machines still utilize water to power your workouts.
+While some of their newer rowers in the S1 and M1 lines do now feature more traditional metal frames, the bulk is still made from wood and all of their machines still utilize water to power your workouts.

 That said, as far as water-powered rowers go, this is still the benchmark other brands look up to and the success in their sales numbers only further cements that.

-The concept2 uses a traditional air resistance system.
+Concept2 uses a traditional air resistance system.
 It utilizes a flywheel, which sucks air into the housing in which it is encased to work against.
 They have a damper on the side of the casing which allows you to adjust the air coming in.
 The more air you have, the more difficult it becomes.

 This also allows the resistance to fluctuate during a workout, as the harder you row, the more air is sucked in and the harder it gets.